ab6/QConSF-2016/Module1.md

 - Use the NLTK Naive Bayes Classifier on the training set to generate a model
 - Calculate the model accuracy by passing in the classifier and the test set into NLTK Classifier Analyze
 - Print the calculated accuracy on the test set
+- Use the show_most_informative_features function to print out significant features for the naive-bayes model
+- Try the same approach with a Decision Tree classifier.

 ###Module 1 Additional Goals
 - Try filtering the feature word list using stopwords.
   - How does this affect the accuracy?
+- Use the output of most_informative_features to filter your feature list.
+- Use a train, test and validation set to tune the model.
+A good description of how to do this is given in Section 1.2 of Chapter 6 of the NLTK book.
 - Break the Brown corpus documents into into imaginative and informative prose lists and run a model on each list in a similar fashion.
   - Is the accuracy any better for the separated document lists?
-- Stem the document words to provide a more concise list.
-  - Is the accuracy any better?